Godefroid Kurth: Life

 Kurth, who had strong links with the German Centre Party and with German colleagues, was repulsed by the German invasion of Belgium and the accompanying atrocities.
 Over the summer and autumn of 1915, he gathered testimony of the atrocities, including the killings at Aarschot, but was placed in detention by the Germans in an unheated location.
 He contracted pneumonia and died at Asse on 4 January 1916.
-He was provisionally buried in Asse, and later exhumed and reburied in Arlon.
+He was provisionally buried in Asse, and later exhumed and reburied in Arlon at St Martin's Church.
 There are streets named after him in both Arlon, Asse and Liège.

 His work on the atrocities was published posthumously as Le Guet-apens prussien en Belgique ("The Prussian Ambush in Belgium").
 Cardinal Désiré-Joseph Mercier wrote in the preface that Kurth, whose family origins were German, was "overwhelmed by the invasion, its iniquity, its atrocities, its sham".

+In January 1950, KBR bought the letters sent by Kurth to his cousin, Jean-Pierre Waltzing.